History Of Cars & Coffee

 Cars just have a special appeal to some folks.
-Young or old, wealthy or not, doesn’t matter what race, nationality or religion… for some guys (and gals – yeah sex doesn’t matter either) the sound of nice car’s exhaust can be as universally appealing as certain genres of music.
+Young or old, wealthy or not, doesn’t matter what race, nationality or religion… for some guys (and gals – yeah gender doesn’t matter either) the sound of nice car’s exhaust can be as universally appealing as certain genres of music.

 Do a Google search for Cars and Coffee and you’re very likely to receive results for small unofficial and barely organized local events on a Saturday or Sunday morning where local car buffs get together.
 They’re passionate.
 Have to be because many of these car shows start as early as 5:30 AM!
 The bond that ties is automotive.
 And while some are specific to a segment of cars – supercars/exotics, low-riders, muscle, antique, etc. Most are open to anyone who loves cars.

 You don’t have to own one to show up.
 It usually doesn’t cost anything to show up anyway.
 Just enjoy cars and company… maybe have a coffee too.

 Tom has a conversation with legendary car guy Barry Meguiar about how this, now global phenomenon, got its start right here.
 Crystal Cove in Orange County to be exact.